 Contact the OAH Docket Coordinator, Cari Snaza, at 651-361-7906.
 The Docket Coordinator will ask you some questions about your mediation such as a proposed date and location, the issues in the case, the attorneys involved, the expected length of the hearing, and whether media attention is anticipated.
 The Docket Coordinator will then check the OAH calendar and promptly assign an ALJ to your case.
 The Docket Coordinator will also send you a simple contract covering the services to be provided.

 How Can I Find out More about OAH or the Mediation Process?

 This website contains a description of the office, biographies of the ALJs, OAH rules, and access to past decisions of OAH.
-You can also direct questions to the Docket Coordinator or contact Deputy Chief Judge Timothy O'Malley at 651-361-7856 about mediation services.
+You can also direct questions to the Docket Coordinator or contact Chief Judge Tammy Pust at 651-361-7900 about mediation services.